psychemedia/sin-eater-resources/src/_origin-phrase-folk-lore.md

 >
 > Mr. Thoms tells us that he had a love for books from his earliest years, the taste for them being encouraged by his father, who was a diligent reader of the *Edinburgh and Quarterly Reviews*, his library containing a complete set of each.
 Being very short sighted, he was not able to join in sports like other boys.
 "There was only one branch of them in which I was an adept, and in these refined days I almost blush to refer to it.
 I was said to handle the gloves very nicely."
 >
 > The year 1872 was full of activity for Mr. Thoms.
-We find him busy investigating 'Another Historic Doubt'—the death-warrant of Charles I. The numbers for July contain his notes on the subject ; these were afterwards reprinted, and rapidly passed through two editions.
+We find him busy investigating 'Another Historic Doubt'—the death-warrant of Charles I. The numbers for July contain his notes on the subject; these were afterwards reprinted, and rapidly passed through two editions.
 They were dedicated to one dear to him as a brother—" To the memory of that model of a Christian gentleman and accomplished scholar, my forty years' friend, John Bruce."
 Then came his farewell to 'N. & Q.', and only four weeks after his 'Parting Note' a banquet was given in his honour.
 On the 1st of November such an assemblage as is rarely witnessed met at Willis's Rooms.The chairman was Karl Stanhope, Lord Lyttelton occupied the vice chair, and the company included, among other equally well-known names, the Earl of Verulam, Sir Frederick Pollock, Sir Charles W. Dilke, Sir Edward Smirke, Prof. Owen, Mr. Joseph Durham, R.A., Mr. Shirley Brooks, and Mr John Murray.
 >
 > A report of the proceedings is printed on the 9th of November.
 Earl Stanhope in the course of his speech said that
 >